 An agency may grant leave with pay not to exceed 15 workdays in any 12-month period to an employee who volunteers to participate in disaster relief or recovery services in Oregon.

-Search and Rescue Operation Leave with Pay (ORS 404.100, 404.110, 404.130 & 652.250)
+Search and Rescue Operation Leave with Pay (652.250)

-An employee receives leave with pay not to exceed five workdays for each operation identified by an incident number if requested by a law enforcement agency, the Department of Transportation, the U.S. Forest Service, or any local civil defense organization.
+An employee receives leave with pay not to exceed five workdays for each operation identified by an incident number pursuant to ORS 404.130 if the employee’s participation is unpaid and requested by a law enforcement agency, the Department of Transportation, the U.S. Forest Service, or any local civil defense organization.

-World, Pan American, or Olympic Event Training Leave with Pay (ORS 243.325, 243.330 & 243.335)
+World, Pan American, or Olympic Event Training Leave with Pay (ORS 243.853, 243.854 & 243.855)

 An agency may grant a leave-with-pay loan to participate in official training camps and competitions for World, Pan American, or Olympic events not to exceed 90 calendar days per calendar year.
-The conditions under which such a loan may be granted must be conform to ORS 243.325 to 243.335.
+The conditions under which such a loan may be granted and must be reimbursed are described in ORS 243.853 to 243.855.

+Union Release Time (ORS 243.798)

+This leave pertains only to designated representatives in a bargaining unit.

+Refer to the appropriate collective bargaining agreement for specific information on use of leave.

 LEAVES WITHOUT PAY

 The agency has discretion to grant leave without pay for reasons other than those specified in this policy.
-The agency may grant such leave when the employee’s absence will not seriously affect the agency.
-For the general state policy on leave without pay for ORS 240-covered employees, refer to State HR Policy 60.000.11, Leaves without Pay, or the applicable collective bargaining agreement.
+The agency may grant such leave when the employee’s absence will not seriously impact the work of the agency.
+For the general state policy on leave without pay refer to State HR Policy 60.000.11, Leaves without Pay, or the applicable collective bargaining agreement.

-Crime Victim Leave ((ORS 659A.190 to 659A.198):
+Crime Victim Leave (ORS 659A.190 to 659A.198):

 Definitions: